National Sea League

 - Participating Team Members in the Final must have either only fished for their Final Team or no Team in the qualification year.
 Team Members found during a Final to have fished in other Teams will be disqualified from the Final.

 - Participating Teams must field AT LEAST 3 team members of their qualifying Team in the Final along with 2 reserves.
 However, with appropriate representation to the NSL Organiser and under certain circumstances other reserves may be allowed.
-The 3 team members must have fished AT LEAST one round of the Local qualifying League.
+The 3 team members must have fished AT LEAST FOUR ROUNDS of the Local qualifying League.

 The following statements relate to the competition format for the NSL Final.
 These can only be changed at an AGM via a majority vote of participating team members …

 - Each participating Team will comprise of 5 members although a team may elect to bring along a 6th member or reserve who may replace another member in any of the matches.

 - The results of all 5 team members will go towards the Team’s final total score, there will be no dropping of worst score.